 Split-ratings risk.
+Certain Closed-End Funds and ETFs held by the trust may invest in splitrated securities.
 Split-rated securities are those securities that, at the time of investment, are rated below investment-grade by one rating agency, so long as at least one other rating agency rates such securities within the four highest grades (i.e., investment-grade quality).
 This means that a split-rated security may be regarded by one rating agency as having predominately speculative characteristics with respect to the issuer's capacity to pay interest and repay principal, and accordingly subject to a greater risk of default.
 The prices of split-rated securities, in the view of one but not all rating agencies, may be more sensitive than securities without a split-rating to negative developments, such as a decline in the issuer's revenues or a general economic downturn.

 Limited liquidity and volatility risk.
-The markets for fixed-income securities, such as those held by certain Closed-End Funds held by your trust, may experience periods of illiquidity and volatility.
-General market uncertainty and consequent repricing risk have led to market imbalances of sellers and buyers, which in turn have resulted in significant valuation uncertainties in a variety of fixed-income securities.
+The markets for fixed-income securities, such as those held by certain Closed-End Funds and ETFs held by the trust, may experience periods of illiquidity and volatility.
+General market uncertainty and consequent repricing risk have led to market imbalances of sellers and buyers. which in turn have resulted in significant valuation uncertainties in a variety of fixedincome securities.
 These conditions resulted, and in many cases continue to result in, greater volatility, less liquidity, widening credit spreads and a lack of price transparency, with many debt securities remaining illiquid and of uncertain value.
-These market conditions may make valuation of some of the securities held by a Closed-End Fund uncertain and/or result in sudden and significant valuation increases or declines in its holdings.
-In addition, illiquidity and volatility in the credit markets may directly and adversely affect the setting of dividend rates on the shares of the Closed-End Funds.
+These market conditions may make valuation of some of the securities held by a Closed-End Fund or ETF uncertain and/or result in sudden and significant valuation increases or declines in its holdings.
+In addition, illiquidity and volatility in the credit markets may directly and adversely affect the setting of dividend rates on the shares of the Closed-End Funds or ETFs.